-Returning to the ground we note that in many cases the hose-like strands of the cinnamon fungus have grown from the small feeder roots on into the larger roots and that many of these are now rotted.
-Looking at an advanced stage of the disease we have great difficulty in finding any healthy roots anywhere in the soil beneath the tree.
+Returning to the ground, we note that the hose-like strands of the fungus have grown into many feeder roots all through the zone, and most of these are completely rotted.
+The fungus rarely grows into the larger roots.
+Looking at an advanced stage of the disease, we have great difficulty in finding any healthy roots anywhere in the soil beneath the tree.

-(With recognition to the late Dr. Howard S. Fawcett, who so effectively developed the legendary microscopic character, Mr. I. C. Bigg, for just this type of exploration.)
+With recognition to the late Howard S. Fawcett, who so effectively developed the legendary microscipic character, "Mr. I. C. Bigg," for just this type of exploration.